-Non-credit Course length: 3-9 hours lecture, 9-27 hours laboratory

-Vocal Ensemble is designed to acquaint those with very little or no experience with the basics of singing and music notation.
+Non-credit Course length: 3-9 hours lecture, 9-27 hours laboratory Vocal Ensemble is designed to acquaint those with very little or no experience with the basics of singing and music notation.
 This course is repeatable.

-NBE 080 READING AND WRITING IMPROVEMENT®

-This is a practical "how to" course whereby students will examine and practice various methods for reading, analyzing, interpreting, and enjoying texts.
+NBE 080 READING AND WRITING IMPROVEMENT® Non-credit Course length: 18 hours lecture, 36 hours laboratoryThis is a practical "how to" course whereby students will examine and practice various methods for reading, analyzing, interpreting, and enjoying texts.
 Students will also practice writing for a variety of purposes, and learn to apply basic grammar, sentence, and essay writing skills within the context of composing short essays.
 Individual needs are emphasized in this class.
 This course is repeatable.